-(2) "If a seller contract to sell a horse and expressly excluded all conditions and warranties, express or implied, could he escape liability if he delivered a pig?
-He would be met by the simple and sufficient answer that he had failed the one fundamental obligation.
+(2) "If a seller contract to sell a horse and expressly excluded all conditions and warranties, express or implied, could be escape liability if he delivered a pig?
+He would be met by the simple and sufficient answer that he had failed the ope fundamental obligation.
+Otees